Graven (video game)

-Graven is a dark fantasy first-person shooter video game developed by Slipgate Ironworks and published by 3D Realms and Fulqrum Publishing.
-Often described as a spiritual successor to Hexen II, Graven incorporates elements of the action role-playing game and immersive sim genres to create an "action-adventure puzzler".
+Graven is a 2024 first-person shooter game developed by Slipgate Ironworks and published by 3D Realms and Fulqrum Publishing.
+Graven incorporates elements of the action role-playing game and immersive sim genres to create an "action-adventure puzzler".

 Gameplay

 Graven is an open-ended journey through three expansive regions, where the player will encounter both dangerous enemies and friendly townsfolk.
 Various hints, quests, and upgrades are obtained from the world's non-player characters.
 The player can find a wide variety of weapons and spells, each of which must be put to novel use in order to progress.
 While some spells may be used offensively, most of the combat involves using medieval weapons against eldritch monsters.

 The game supports solo play, split-screen co-op, and up to 4-player online play.

 Plot

 Players assume the role of a faithful priest of the Orthogonal order, exiled for a crime of retaliation against the order for sacrificing his adoptive daughter.
 The game begins with the priest adrift in a swamp, ferried by a stranger to solid ground.
 He bestows vague instructions, along with a mysterious staff and book.
 The priest embarks to hunt down the foul heretical sects responsible for conjuring plagues and twisting the natural order of the seasons.